Precision digital thermometer for professional kitchens and food safety.

 But can you cook something

-at a lower temperature for a longer period?
+at a lower temperature for a more extended period?

 Yes, absolutely.
-Generally, when you cook, or specifically bake something at a lower temperature, you are essentially increasing the cooking time as well.
-The good thing about this method is you can cook the food more evenly, especially on the inside.
-Whatever you cook at a lower temperature will come out softer and will be more difficult to overcook.
+Generally, when you cook, or specifically when you bake, something at a lower temperature, you are increasing the cooking time.
+The good thing about this method is that you can cook the food more evenly, especially on the inside.
+Whatever you cook at a lower temperature will come out softer and be less likely to overcook.

 Baking at a lower temperature, however, increases the risk of undercooking.
-That is why it is safer to overcook than undercook, even if you sacrifice some quality of the meat.
+That is why it is safer to overcook than undercook, even if you sacrifice some of the meat’s quality.

-However, you have to familiarize yourself with the time conversion formula.
-Here is the formula, it’s quite easily actually:
+However, you have to familiarise yourself with the time conversion formula.
+Here is the formula, it’s pretty easy, actually:

 Beginning temperature / End temperature = percentage (%) change.

-This formula will help you find the right cooking time to adjust by multiplying the initial time by the percentage difference caused by temperature change.
+This formula will help you find the correct cooking time by multiplying the initial time by the percentage difference caused by the temperature change.

 For example, if you want to cook from 400˚F (200˚C) to 450˚F (230˚C), then that would be: